hulyak/react-tutorial/docs/doc1.md

 In this tutorial, we’ll use Create React App to create a new React project.

-Open your terminal and run the following to create the new project:
+Open up your terminal and run the following to create the new project:

 ```bash
 # cd into the directory you want to create the project.